 Address: 5050 Oakland Ave, St. Louis, MO 63110

 This is not your ordinary science museum.
 The Saint Louis Science Center is known to be one of the best in the country.
-It’s huge (300,000 square feet), and it has something for everyone, especially the kids.
+It’s huge (300,000 square feet) and has options for various interests, especially the kids.

-You also have a chance to venture into life under the sea, which can be really interesting.
-This way, if you are not flying up high, you can be admiring the various artifacts out here or wildlife and marine life.
+You also have a chance to venture into life under the sea, which can be interesting.
+If you are not flying up high, you can admire the various artifacts, wildlife, and marine life.

 Interestingly, the museum is constantly adding new exhibits and attractions.
-So, even if you’ve been here before, there’s always something new to see.
 Plus, if you are looking for cheap things to do in St. Louis, admission here is free.

 20. Enjoy a Night Out in the City